jkholick/GRU-Word-Predictor/README.md

 # Word Prediction with GRU (Gated Recurrent Unit)

-A lightweight and efficient word prediction model built using a GRU (Gated Recurrent Unit) neural network in PyTorch.
+A lightweight and efficient word prediction model built using a GRU (Gated Recurrent Unit) neural network in Tensorflow.
 This project demonstrates how sequence modeling can be applied to generate the next word(s) in a sentence using deep learning.

 >  Designed for reproducibility, speed, and minimal setup using [`uv`](https://github.com/astral-sh/uv) for dependency management.